playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 >
 > This would give us greater flexibility in controlling our sidebar's `isCollapsed` state without having to use a component reference.
 >
-> However, if you're building a UI library that's meant to interact with multiple applications, sometimes having this state lowered can allow you to reduce boilerplate between apps that share this component.
+> However, if you're building a UI library meant to interact with multiple applications, sometimes having this state lowered can allow you to reduce boilerplate between apps that share this component.